cezine/ElectricityDemand/README.md

 ### Next Steps

 For the future analysis, I would like to use the model to predict the 2011 and 2018 consumption which were missing in the dataset.
-I would also like to apply the model to predict consumption in different boroughs as well as different cities.
+I would also like to apply the model to predict consumption in different boroughs and cities as well as in different scales such as a household level or a state or a country level.

 ### Repository Structure

 ```
 ├── .ipynb_checkpoints
+├── 1.
+EDA.ipynb
-├── Data
+├── 2.
+VAR.ipynb
 ├── Images
 ├── README.md
 ├── project.ipynb